 BiographyAlison is a playwright, screenwriter, and essayist whose work was most recently seen in the Downtown Urban Arts Festival (DUAF) and at The Tank.
-Her essays and humor writing, which includes the series All the Times I Cried in Exercise Class, can be read on the Hott Lettis Substack, McSweeney's, at The Three Magazine.
-She has previously written, directed, edited, and produced a webseries, Janie is Sick, and her original comedy pilot, Mighty Mackerel, was a Second Rounder in the 2022 Austin Film Festival Screenplay Competition.
+She was featured on The Kilroys Web 2025 and is currently in developmental workshops for her full-length play, OK NO. Alison's essays, which include the series All the Times I Cried in Exercise Class, can be read on McSweeney's, the Hott Lettis Substack, and The Three Magazine.
+She previously wrote, directed, edited, and produced the webseries Janie is Sick, and her original comedy pilot, Mighty Mackerel, was a Second Rounder in the 2022 Austin Film Festival Screenplay Competition.
 Along with Milo O'Connell, with whom she writes under the pseudonym Hott Lettis, Alison is the co-founder of Hott Lettis Productions Limited Liability Company.
 Alison has also worked as a copywriter, public safety reporter, script production assistant on workshops of Off-Broadway and Broadway musicals, and theatre captioner/accessibility services assistant.
 Born and raised outside of Baltimore, Maryland, she graduated from The New School for Drama with a BFA in Dramatic Arts in 2019 and is based in New York City.

 |